 This is the theme of the Permanent Gallery, which chronicles the long story of the Ute through photographs, video presentations, and more.
 It also includes life-sized replicas of a teepee made from buffalo hide, a cabin, and a school.
 Other exhibits include a retrospective about a Ute tribal radio station, a collection highlighting Southern Ute veterans, and a temporary exhibit featuring ten Native artists and their contributions to fine art.

 The museum is open daily from 10 a.m. to 5 p.m., with closures on major national holidays.
-The entry fee is $7 per person.
+There is a reasonable entry fee is per person.

 Address: 503 Ouray Dr, Ignacio, CO 81137